History Camp, the unconference for all things history

 History Camp is an unparalleled opportunity to connect with authors and administrators, researchers and reenactors, educators and students, and others from all walks of life who are passionate about history.
 At History Camp, everyone is welcome.
 Anyone can attend.
 And anyone can present.

 History Camp started in Cambridge in March 2014 and it was a hit.
 Here's one of the many comments we got, "I hoped it would be good . . . and it was great!"

 If you love history, don't miss the next History Camp.
 If there's not one in your area planned, here's the DIY guide to creating your own History Camp.

 Learn more about the Iowa History Camp

 With the Freedom Trail as the centerpiece of Boston’s tourism industry, it’s easy to lose sight of another revolutionary period in our city’s history.
 The mid- to late-nineteenth century was a time of sudden, tumultuous change in Boston.
 With a wave of new immigrants threatening to upend the existing social order and new technologies enabling construction on a grander scale than ever before, civic leaders set out a bold plan to fill in Boston’s tidal Back Bay and create an elite residential neighborhood.
-Register Now

 In October 1774 an angry seaman named Samuel Dyer arrived in Newport, describing how the Royal Navy had kidnapped him from Boston to London, how high government ministers had interrogated him about the Boston Tea Party, and how the Lord Mayor of London had helped him to return to America.
 Rhode Island Patriots fêted Dyer[…]